tokenring-ai/memory/README.md

 import { z } from "zod";

 const inputSchema = z.object({
-  memory: z.string().describe("The fact, idea, or info to remember"), });
+  memory: z.string().describe("The fact, idea, or info to remember."), });
 ```